-Join Aaron F. Ross for an in-depth discussion in this video Adding a pond wake, part of Creating Fluid Effects in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Adding a pond wake, part of Maya: Creating Fluid Effects (2013).

 Our Pond has basic attributes of resolution and size, but without any forces…acting upon it we'll not see any ripples in the pond.…If I press Play, you'll notice that the timeline updates but we see no motion in the viewport.…Press Stop and rewind back to frame 1.…Let's add a fluid emitter and that will create density, which will allow the…pond to create ripples, and this particular type of fluid emitter is known as a Pond Wake.…I'll select the pond and go to the Dynamics menu set and in the Fluid Effects…menu choose Pond>Create Wake.…